-POLS 316-3 Municipal Government and Politics A survey of approaches to the study of local government, with special attention to citizens participation, and administrative efficiency in municipal politics.
+POLS 316-3 Municipal Government and Politics This course is an introduction to the study of local government, with special attention to citizen participation, and administrative structure in municipal politics.

 POLS 317-3 Ethics This course is a survey of historical and contemporary Western moral philosophy.
 Topics include philosophical ideas such as Platonism, virtue ethics, voluntarism, naturalism, Kantianism, social contract theory and consequentialism.